readytensor/rt_img_class_pytorch/README.md

 - The training and testing data must consist of multiple directories.
 Each directory represents a class in the classification problem with the relevant images inside the directory.
 See **/examples/mini_mnist.zip**
 - Validation data are optional.
 Including a **validation** folder is possible.
 Alternatively, you can choose to create a validation set out of the training set by passing the validation set size parameter.
 - The train and test files across all different class directories must have unique names.
 The class directories must be named after the label of that class.
-- No preprocessing is requiered for the images.
+- No preprocessing is required for the images.
 Necessary preprocessing steps will be applied for the data to match the format expected by the pre-trained model.
 ---

 Here are the highlights of this implementation: <br/>